Tesla invests $1.5 billion in bitcoin, will start accepting it as payment

 “This morning’s news formalizes the strategy of Musk and Tesla diving into the deep end of the pool of bitcoin and crypto,” Ives said in comments emailed to The Post.
 “Ultimately, investors and other industry watchers will be watching this closely to see if other corporations follow the lead of Tesla on this crypto path.”

-Tesla shares jumped 2.4 percent in early trading Monday.
+Tesla shares jumped 2.1 percent in morning trading Monday.
+After Tesla’s announcement, several digital currency exchanges, including Coinbase and Gemini, reported technical difficulties amid heavy trading.

 Musk has been more vocal in his enthusiasm for cryptocurrency in recent days.
 In an early February interview on Clubhouse, the popular audio chat app, Musk called himself a bitcoin supporter and said he’d been “late to the party.”
 He also briefly added #bitcoin to his Twitter bio.